-- Take responsibility for their own safety both on and off the water. - Ensure that their actions both on and off the water do not put others at risk. - Examine their own actions if they are involved in an incident and identify opportunities for improvement. - Ensure that they have prepared for the activity that they are about to undertake, including having eaten appropriately and have sufficient drinking water. - Ensure that they are dressed appropriately for the conditions and that their hair, if long, is restrained such that it does not interfere with their rowing. - Be aware of, and abide by, the Club Safety Rules. - Follow the guidance in the Club Safety Plans. - Report all incidents both within the club and to British Rowing.
+- Take responsibility for their own safety both on and off the water. - Ensure that their actions both on and off the water do not put others at risk. - Examine their own actions if they are involved in an incident and identify opportunities for improvement. - Ensure that they have prepared for the activity that they are about to undertake, including having eaten appropriately and have sufficient drinking water. - Ensure that they are dressed appropriately for the conditions and that their hair, if long, is restrained such that it does not interfere with their rowing.
+If the hair is long enough to plait, then reduce the risk and plait it or put it in a bun or top knot. - Be aware of, and abide by, the Club Safety Rules. - Follow the guidance in the Club Safety Plans. - Report all incidents both within the club and to British Rowing.